africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Minimalism helps us be more efficient at our work.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/minimalism-helps-us-be-more-efficient-at-our-work/","title":"Minimalism helps us be more efficient at our work","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Minimalism helps us be more efficient at our work/","title":"Minimalism helps us be more efficient at our work","noteIcon":""}
 ---